 The data set includes a range of property characteristics suitable for exploring the relationship between property attributes and prices.
 This section clarifies and provides context for the key variables in the data set.

-Brunei’s private residential property market offers a variety of options, including detached houses, townhouses, and apartments [5].
-Based on this, property types have been categorised into four main groups–Detached, Semi-Detached, Terrace, and Apartment–to accurately reflect the diversity of property types in Brunei.
+Brunei’s private residential property market offers a variety of options, including detached houses, townhouses, and apartments [4].
+Based on this diversity, property types have been categorised into four main groups–Detached, Semi-Detached, Terrace, and Apartment–to accurately reflect the range of residential properties in Brunei.
 Additionally, there are a small number of records that reflect listings for land, which are categorised accordingly as “Land”.

 Property tenure refers to the legal terms under which a person holds ownership or occupancy rights to a property.
 In Brunei, property tenure can be classified into three main categories: Freehold (in perpetuity), Leasehold, and Strata.
 The latter two refer to a limited time-limited ownership, although details about the remaining duration of the tenure are almost never included in property listings.
 Strata titles differ from Leasehold titles in that they grant ownership of a specific portion of a property, such as an apartment, while sharing ownership of common areas.